LUMIA-Group/I2SRM/README.md

 4 .
 Result testing
 ==========

-For testing, please delete the "--save_path" line and add load your checkpoint by leveraging "--load_path".
+For testing, please delete the "--save_path" line and add load your checkpoint by leveraging "--load_path" in run.sh.

 5 .
 Citation